elgertam/anyrfc/README.md

         to_addrs=["recipient@example.com"],
         message="""Subject: Hello from AnyRFC!

-This email was sent using AnyRFC's production-ready SMTP client!
+This email was sent using AnyRFC's SMTP client!
 """
     )
 ```